+Participants should be informed that EFV might cause dizziness, impaired concentration, and/or drowsiness.
 Participants should be informed that these symptoms are likely to improve with continued therapy.
 Dosing at bedtime improves the tolerability of these symptoms and is recommended during the first weeks of therapy and in participants who continue to experience these symptoms.
 Those receiving EFV should be alerted to the potential for additive CNS effects when EFV is used concomitantly with alcohol or psychoactive drugs.